CompHound/CompHound.github.io/README.md

-# CompHound &ndash; Componend Tracker
+# CompHound &ndash; Component Tracker

 This is the CompHound project main landing page.